basil08/jekyll-now/_posts/2020-10-17-my-first-digital-hackathon.md

 Everyone didn't really dispelled their identities but I could place some reasonable guesses.

-`thatrobotdev#7598` (James Kerrane) was a high school freshman (I am a high schooler too!).
+`thatrobotdev` (James Kerrane) was a high school freshman.
 He had quite a few interesting ideas (and we eventually went ahead with one of his).
 He was in MST which puts him 2 hours ahead of EST and somewhere in North America.

-`sameem#7817` Sameem was a CS freshman at a university in Pakistan.
+`sameem` Sameem was a CS freshman from Pakistan.
 She was the closest mate I had in terms of proximity.

-`alt er love#7019` was a freshman who contributed substantially to negotiations and building.
-This person was the most ambiguous of all ( I don't even know his gender).
-He/She was from the US eastern coast, that's all I know.
+`alt er love` was a freshman who contributed substantially to negotiations and building.
+This person was the most ambiguous of all (I don't even know their gender).They were from the US eastern coast, that's all I know.

 ## My experience